sdetweil/MMM-Config/README.md

    	 3. "value"
 	     used to define the default values to be presented in the form if no value is supplied from config.js

+### WARNING overrides are deprected and no longer work, 6/20/24
 if the overrides file is present when the create_form_for_module command is executed, then the customizations will be applied before the schema.json is generated.  this minimizes or eliminates custom editing of the schema.json file

 ### a few examples for the MMM-Config.overrides.json: